 - When SRWD bit=1, and then WP#/SIO2 is low (or WP#/SIO2 is low before SRWD bit=1), it enters the hardware protected mode (HPM).
-The data of the protected area is protected by software protected mode by BP3, BP2, BP1, BP0 and hardware protected mode by the WP#/SIO2 to against data modification.

-To exit the hardware protected mode requires WP#/SIO2 driving high once the hardware protected mode is entered.
+The data of the protected area is protected by software protected mode by BP3, BP2, BP1, BP0 and hardware protected mode by the WP#/SIO2 to against data modification. - Note 1: CS# might be CS#1 or CS#2.
+It depends on which 128Mb Flash memory is selected. - Note 2: To exit the hardware protected mode requires WP#/SIO2 driving high once the hardware protected mode is entered.
 If the WP#/SIO2 pin is permanently connected to high, the hardware protected mode can never be entered; only can use software protected mode via BP3, BP2, BP1, BP0.
 If the system goes into four I/O mode, the feature of HPM will be disabled.

-Figure 8.
+Figure 7.
 WRSR flow